Public exhibition now closed

 As a result, the draft Revised CSP was informed by the CRG’s input.

-The community was invited to view the draft Revised Community Strategic Plan and supporting documents available in the document library on this page.
+The community was invited to view the draft Revised Community Strategic Plan and supporting documents available in the document library below.

 Submissions were to be addressed to the Chief Executive Officer, Mr David Farmer between 25 May and 21 June 2022.